zesterer/chumsky/README.md

 up with the rest of your compiler!
-Unfortunately, it's *extremely* difficult to come up with sensible benchmarks given that exactly how Chumsky performs depends entirely on what you are parsing, how you structure your parser, which patterns the parser attempts to match first, how complex your error type is, what is involved in constructing your AST, etc. All that said, here are some numbers from the the [JSON benchmark](https://github.com/zesterer/chumsky/blob/master/benches/json.rs) included in the repository running on my 8-core Ryzen 7 3700x.
+Unfortunately, it's *extremely* difficult to come up with sensible benchmarks given that exactly how Chumsky performs depends entirely on what you are parsing, how you structure your parser, which patterns the parser attempts to match first, how complex your error type is, what is involved in constructing your AST, etc. All that said, here are some numbers from the [JSON benchmark](https://github.com/zesterer/chumsky/blob/master/benches/json.rs) included in the repository running on my Ryzen 7 3700x.

 ```ignore
 test chumsky ... bench:   5,969,794 ns/iter (+/- 75,548)